Course-Hero-3/MotivateMe/planning/project_plan.md

 List the current user stories you will implement.

 1. As a film student, I want to organize myself by listing what projects and short films are due for the film festival, so that’s why I would like to use this application to make myself organized.
+(Kai)

 2. As an honors student, I want to be able to see little summaries of previous accomplishments, so that I stay motivated and stay on top of my class while studying to become a surgeon.

-3. As a student I want to have my own account associated with my school email including a profile picture, and username.
+3. As a student I want to have my own account associated with my school email including a profile picture, and username.(Kai)

 4. As a computer science student, I want to be able to see what projects I have to submit for my internships at Google, Apple, and Amazon.